viur-framework/viur-ignite/README.md

 **LESS Import**

-Than you can import ignite in your project style.less
+Then you can import ignite in your projects style.less
 ```less
 @import "ignite/ignite";
 ```